Masala Gur Recipe

 Melted jaggery.

-Once the jaggery is completely melted, add 2 teaspoon dry ginger powder and 2 teaspoon carom seeds (ajwain) and mix well.
+Step 11: Once the jaggery is completely melted, add 2 teaspoons of dry ginger powder and 2 teaspoons of carom seeds (ajwain) and mix well.

 Dry ginger powder and carom seeds added to the pan.